-At the hearing held on December 28, 2016, defendant Ali Ozansoy (Ahmet Turan Altaylı) who is also confessor, gave his testimony.
-The video interview of another defendant, Abdulkadir Aygan was watched in the court room and recorded.
-The court decided to listen Cahit Aydın, former Commander of Gendarmerie Intelligence and Anti-Terror Unit (JİTEM) as a witness.
+At the hearing held on 28 December 2016, defendant Ali Ozansoy (Ahmet Turan Altaylı), who is also a confessor, gave his testimony.
+The video interview of another defendant, Abdulkadir Aygan, was watched in the courtroom and recorded.
+The court decided to hear Cahit Aydın, former Commander of JITEM as a witness.

-During the hearing held on March 14, 2017, Aziz Aksu was heard as witness.
-Cahit Aydin who was expected to be heard as witness requested that he appear as witness via the audio-visual SEGBIS system since he “sensed he was being bullied and did not feel at ease that his security was assured.”
+During the hearing held on 14 March 2017, Aziz Aksu was heard as a witness.
+Cahit Aydin, who was expected to be heard as a witness, requested that he appear as a witness via SEGBIS since he “sensed he was being bullied and did not feel at ease that his security was assured.”
 His request was accepted by the court.
-Of the lawyers who attended the hearing, Selim Okçuoğlu drew attention to the fact that decisions taken during the last hearing were not being complied with.
-Per demand of Selim Okçuoğlu, it was decided that Ahmet Cem Ersever’s job at the time, and before the murder of Musa Anter, and the specific date of when Ersever left Diyarbakır be learned from the Gendarmerie General Command.
+Of the lawyers who attended the hearing, Selim Okçuoğlu drew attention to the fact that decisions made during the last hearing were not being executed.
+Per the demand of Selim Okçuoğlu, the court decided to ask the Gendarmerie General Command about the specifics of Ahmet Cem Ersever’s position at the time and the date when he left Diyarbakır.

 ** Veli Küçük is a retired Turkish brigadier-general.
-He is thought to be the founder of the JİTEM intelligence arm of the Turkish Gendarmerie
+He is thought to be the founder of the JITEM intelligence arm of the Turkish Gendarmerie.

-*** SEGBİS (Audio and Visual Information System)
+*** SEGBIS (Audio and Visual Information System).